hansjoachim/SlidingPuzzle/README.md

 some point, but I'd rather have something working across all browsers than just some.

+##License
+Sliding Puzzle's source code is released under the GNU GPL v3 (see COPYING for details).

+Note that dependencies/QUnit includes the QUnit Javascript unit testing framework, which is copyright jQuery Foundation and other contributors.
+QUnit is released under the MIT license, see the headers of dependencies/QUnit/qunit.js or dependencies/QUnit/qunit.css for details.

 ##Known issues
 From my old notes (not sure if these are still relevant for newer browsers or if they are simply historical notes at this point):